 The EMILLE (Enabling Minority Language Engineering) Corpus was created by collaboration among the CIIL, Mysore, India, Lancaster University, UK.
 The corpus is made up of three parts: parallel, monolingual, and annotated corpora.
 The fourteen monolingual corpora for fourteen south Asian languages are Bengali, Assamese, Hindi, Gujarati, Malayalam, Telegu, Kannada, Tamil, Kashmiri, Punjabi, Marathi, Oriya, Sinhala, and Urdu.
-They contain written and (for some languages) spoken data.
-The EMILLE/CIIL Corpus (ELRA-W0037) is provided without charge for use in exclusively non-commercial research [35].
+They contain written and spoken data which is provided without charge for use in exclusively non-commercial research [42].